310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 And this final live show feels like something to “commemorate the parting of our unit”.

-I thought they were busy figuring out a way to get us out of this mess, but all along they already accepted their fate and were just thinking of how to call it quits...
+I thought they were busy figuring out a way to get us out of this mess, but all along they already accepted their fate and were just thinking of how to call it quits…

 {% endbubble %}
 {% bubble Chiaki serious %}
-Yeah...
-Though putting it that way makes them sound bad.
+Yeah… Though putting it that way makes them sound bad.

 Nagumo is still the leader of a large group of members right now.